 The production was announced today as one of eleven projects supported by the Arts Council under its Open Call funding round.
 Open Call is a programme which funds ambitious, once-off artistic projects by some of Ireland’s best artists and arts organisations.
 Other projects supported by the Arts Council under this round include The Marriage of Heaven and Hell by Michael Keegan-Dolan for Teac Damhsa (formerly Fabulous Beast Dance Theatre); Home Theatre (Ireland) presented by Draoicht, which will commission and produce 30 one-person plays, to be inspired by residents of Dublin 15 and performed in their homes; and The Lost O’Casey, a reframing through a contemporary lens by Louise Lowe’s ANU Productions of a lost play by Sean O’Casey, Nannie’s Night Out, which was performed only once at the Abbey Theatre in 1924.

 About Landmark Productions

-Landmark's work has toured to the Barbican (where Howie the Rookie played in The Pit), to the National Theatre in London, to the Edinburgh International Festival, and to St Ann's Warehouse and to BAM in New York.
+Landmark's work has toured to the Barbican and to the National Theatre in London, to the Edinburgh International Festival, and to St Ann's Warehouse and to BAM in New York.

-Current work includes two forthcoming world premieres at Galway International Arts Festival this July: Woyzeck in Winter, adapted and directed by Conall Morrison and starring Patrick O’Kane, Camille O’Sullivan and Rosaleen Linehan (a co-production with GIAF); and The Second Violinist, composed by Donnacha Dennehy and written and directed by Enda Walsh (co-produced with Wide Open Opera).
+Recent work includes two world premieres at Galway International Arts Festival July 2017: Woyzeck in Winter, adapted and directed by Conall Morrison and starring Patrick O’Kane, Camille O’Sullivan and Rosaleen Linehan (a co-production with GIAF); and The Second Violinist, composed by Donnacha Dennehy and written and directed by Enda Walsh (co-produced with Wide Open Opera).

 About The Everyman Theatre, Cork